 Where am I going to stay in Italy?
-This is probably one of your first questions you need to ask after you book your flight.
+This is probably one of the first questions you need to ask after you book your flight.
 Each city is going to be a little different.
 I can’t make this decision for you because everyone is different.
 Not to mention there are a lot of options out there.
 I would start with a site like Hotels.com or Airbnb.

 A Week in Italy – Top Cities to Visit

 Most Popular Cities in Italy

-Venice is unlike any other city in the entire world because it is actually built on tiny islands an uses water canals for transportation.
+Venice is unlike any other city in the entire world because it is actually built on tiny islands and uses water canals for transportation.
 Florence is a city full of renaissance art.
 Milan is the fashion capital of the world.
 Rome was the capital of the Roman empire and is the most visited city in Italy and the world.